-Robinson appears on Senator James Inhofe's list of “prominent scientists” who dispute the existence of man-made global warming.
-In a debunking of the list, Robinson was found to be one of 70 so-called “scientists” who have no background in climate science.
+Robinson appeared on Senator James Inhofe's list of “prominent scientists” who dispute the existence of man-made global warming.
+In one debunking of the list, Robinson was found to be one of 70 so-called “scientists” who have no background in climate science.

 Stance on Climate Change

 “Carbon dioxide from hydrocarbon use – is increasing in the atmosphere.
 It will continue to increase so long as the rate of emissions from human activity exceeds the rate of removal – the half-time for removal being seven years – an experimental fact often misrepresented.
 There is no “existential climate environmental crisis.”

 “Plants grow faster and are more numerous as atmospheric carbon dioxide increases, which also increases the amount of animal life.
 From North American forests to Amazon forests, growth has accelerated.
 All life is carbon based.
 The more carbon, the more life.”

 “There has been no increase in violent hurricanes or their wind speeds in past 50 years.”

 “Carbon dioxide is a very weak greenhouse gas.
 The flawed climate computer models assume that a very small increase in temperature from carbon dioxide causes the evaporation of more water, which is a strong greenhouse gas.”